Skip navigation

 Oral Presentation

 1. An oral presentation is a required milestone, which is completed satisfactorily prior to the submission of a thesis.
-For further details, please refer to the HDR Candidature Progression procedure.
+For further details, please refer to the Procedure: Higher degree by research – candidature progression.

 Notification of Intent to Submit